The Sandman Reader II: The Doll’s House

 May 1990

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

 Issue #15 shifted the focus back to the inhabitants of the house that Rose had first encountered in issue #10.
 Readers learned about the various roommates inhabiting Rose’s rental house through their dreams.

 Elsewhere in the house, Hal’s dream focused on Hollywood superstars who became drag queen icons.
-This led to his later revelation of desiring a man named Robert who didn’t otherwise appear in the series.
+This led to his later revelation of desiring a man named Robert, who did not otherwise appear in the series.
 Chantal dreamed about a love of writing, while her lover Zelda dreamed about childhood and her family’s lack of acceptance of her sexuality.

-All of these dreams eventually became intertwined around Rose.
+All these dreams eventually became intertwined around Rose.
 She found herself brought into the Dreaming by Morpheus.
-Morpheus had continued to remain coy on the specifics of Rose being the next ‘vortex’ but he did imply that she had the ability to cause complications within the dreams of others.
+Morpheus had continued to remain coy on the specifics of Rose being the next ‘vortex,’ but he did imply that she could cause complications within the dreams of others.

-That meeting between Gilbert and Matthew led to the issue ending on a cliffhanger hinted at a dark finale to “The Doll’s House.”
-As readers had long-since known, Gilbert learned from Matthew that Rose was a ‘vortex.’
+That meeting between Gilbert and Matthew led to the issue ending on a cliffhanger that hinted at a dark finale to “The Doll’s House.”
+As readers had long since known, Gilbert learned from Matthew that Rose was a ‘vortex.’

-Gilbert was responsible for finally cluing in readers in on the fact that a vortex was capable of destroying the Dreaming.
-That threat could be extinguished if Morpheus were to kill the physical form of the vortex and, given that he was allowed to do so in the Dreaming, it appeared that he had lured Rose into his domain for just that purpose.
+Gilbert was responsible for finally cluing readers in on the fact that a vortex could destroy the Dreaming.
+That threat could be extinguished if Morpheus were to kill the physical form of the vortex.
+Given that he was allowed to do so in the Dreaming, it appeared that he had lured Rose into his domain for just that purpose.

 Sandman #16: “Lost Hearts”